What does ‘SaaS’ stand for?

 Is SaaS Still Worth Starting in 2026?

 My answer is yes, but if done correctly.
-There are few main
+There are a few main

 mistakes that founders make when starting a SaaS startup.